Understanding Mobile, Manufactured & Modular Homes in Massachusetts

 This information is intended as a general guide based on common practices in Massachusetts and my experience working in local 55+ communities throughout Plymouth County and the South Shore.
 Housing classifications, financing options, and community rules can vary by property, municipality, and lender.
 Buyers and sellers should always confirm details with the appropriate professionals, including lenders, inspectors, and local officials.

-Pam Corning, REALTOR® serving Plymouth County and the South Shore
+Pam Corning, REALTOR® helping buyers understand manufactured homes, mobile homes, modular homes, and resident-owned communities in Plymouth County and the South Shore of Massachusetts.

 Local 55+ Real Estate Expertise You Can Trust